Skip to main content

 Message ordering

-The unique index (conversationId, position) enforces that no two messages share a slot.
+The unique index (conversation_id, position) enforces that no two messages share a slot.

 • Append (default): if position is omitted, the new message is written at MAX(position) + 1.